scrxtch12418/scrxtch12418/README.md

 </p>

 # C:\SARVASVA> whoami
 > Cybersecurity enthusiast and full-stack software engineer pursuing a BE in Computer Science.
 Specializing in penetration testing, building security tools, and automating systems.
-Active in event hosting, Model United Nations, debates, choreography, and college quizzes.
-Wubba Lubba Dub Dub!
+Active in event hosting, Model United Nations, debates, and college quizzes.

 ---